visit-dav/visit/src/doc/dev_manual/AddingFindModule.rst

 .. _dev_adding_find_module:

-Adding a Find Module for third party Libraries
+Adding a Find Module for Third Party Libraries
 ==============================================

 VisIt_ uses custom `Find` modules for most of its dependent third party libraries.